 Ethan Barton | All Articles

-Social Security Administration (SSA) officials gave $5.8 million to dead Californians and sent checks living people being listed as dead, a government watchdog reported Tuesday.
+Social Security Administration (SSA) officials sent nearly $38 million in benefits to dead people, a government watchdog reported Friday.

 A liberal news outlet waited just four months before a federal agency gave it more than 1,000 pages of a Republican's emails, while conservative groups' requests have been ignored for years, according to documents obtained by The Daily Caller News Foundation Investigative Group.

 A federal program that spends $3 billion annually to combat poverty, provide affordable housing and develop needed public infrastructure is plagued with mismanagement and may be wasting a fourth or more of its annual budget, an analysis by The Daily Caller News Foundation Investigative Group has found.

 The Department of Housing and Urban Development (HUD) doesn’t require federally-subsidized landlords to evict and report fugitives, and a law enforcement initiative specifically hunting such criminals quietly ended approximately five years ago, The Daily Caller News Foundation Investigative Group has learned.